Metro-Records/la-metro-councilmatic/wiki/debugging.md

 Data travels along a complicated path to arrive in Metro Councilmatic.
 A disruption in the data pipeline can happen at four different points.

-1. Legistar - the Legistar API or web interface did not provide accurate data
+1. Legistar - the Legistar API or web interface displays inaccuracies, likely because Metro staff did not enter correct data
 2. OpenCivicData API - the DataMade scrapers did not properly port data to the API
 3. Metro Postgresql database – `import_data` did not properly port data to the Metro database (N.B., historically, the Councilmatic import_data command has been a source of myriad bugs.)
 4. the front end - the site display logic does not correctly show the data